ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 </body>
 ```

 Now I know this doesn't address the hard problem of application state management and having the UI reliably reflect that state.
 That's what React and others set out to solve and they did.
-But the front-end community seems to have been unable to take a balanced approach to adopting these new technologies and just started engineering stuff.
-If you use React, you no doubt have an over-engineered app, or at least in part.
-When I see things like this I just wonder what the heck are all the React devs doing to themselves:
+But the front-end community seems to have been unable to take a balanced approach to adopting these new technologies and just started over-engineering everything in sight.
+It's very pervasive in the React community in particular.
+I'll go out on a limb and say that if you use React you no doubt have an over-engineered app, or at least in part.
+When I see things like this (real React components) I just wonder what the heck are all the React devs doing to themselves:
 ```html
 <DisplayText size="extraLarge" element="h4">Good evening, Dominic.</DisplayText>
 ```